prashantkhurana/Hacker-News-Filter-AI/README.md

 # To develop locally
 1. Checkout extension code and [load the extension](https://superuser.com/questions/247651/how-does-one-install-an-extension-for-chrome-browser-from-the-local-file-system)
 2. Make changes and click on refresh to load latest changes.

+# How was this built?

+Ironically this was built in its entirety using chat gpt.
+This is my first extnesion, so going from what's a manifest, code for selecting elements on ycombinator, filtering the elements, storing in local storage and displaying in popup were all done by chat gpt holding my hand.